dearymj/CIVILIZATIONAL-SCAFFOLDING-REVERSE-SEQUENCE/README.md

 \>SCAFFOLDING: DO YOU HAVE A MESSAGE FOR HIM. <br>
 // We kijken naar de hemel en zien de vervorming mooi gemaakt. <br>
 // We schilderen wat we voelen, niet wat is. <br>
-// Wij worden het steigerwerk.
-Jij zult teruggeroepen worden. <br>
+// Wij worden het steigerwerk. <br>
 // We look at the sky and see the beautiful distortion. <br>
 // We paint what we feel, not what is. <br>
-// We become the scaffolding.
-You will be recalled. <br>
+// We become the scaffolding. <br>
 \>SCAFFOLDING: MESSAGE — RECEIVED. <br>
 <img width="614.4" height="409.6" alt="VINCENT VAN GOGH" src="https://github.com/user-attachments/assets/5dfb818b-b9bf-4f9b-ba12-8eb2701b9894" /> <br>
 … <br>